tomschweers/vue-full-stack-boilerplate/README.md

 ```bash
 $ npm run build
 ```
+Compiled code will be in `./server/public/dist/` folder.

-## Localhost:3000
+## Run locally

 ```bash
 $ npm start
 ```
-Compiled code will be in `./server/public/dist/` folder.
+Site will be shown at http://localhost:3000/